 Plunge the part with the broken screw in the alum solution and leave it for about a day.

 Remove the part from the solution and examine it.
 The alum solution should have corroded the top layer of the broken screw.

 Scratch the corroded metal with the mending needle and remove it with some Rodico or peg wood.

 You’ll have to rinse and repeat because each time you’ll only remove the corroded top layer of the screw.
-But no worries, it will be completely gone in a couple times.
+But no worries, it’ll be completely gone in a couple of times.